Fitting Prediction Rule Ensembles with R Package pre: Examples

 \subsubsection{Bagging}

-A bagging approach can be mimicked by setting \code{sampfrac = 1} (to employ bootstrap sampling), specifying a learning rate of 0 and applying no a-priori restrictions on tree size (i.e., employing unpruned trees):
+A bagging approach can be mimicked by setting \code{sampfrac = 1} (to employ bootstrap sampling), specifying a learning rate of 0 and applying no a-priori restrictions on tree size (i.e., employing unpruned trees): \begin{Schunk} \begin{Sinput} R> set.seed(42) R> car.ens.bag <- pre(bdi ~ ., data = carrillo, sampfrac = 1, + maxdepth = Inf, learnrate = 0, + tree.control = partykit::ctree_control(alpha = 1)) \end{Sinput} \end{Schunk} Note that increasing the value of \code{maxdepth} will increase both computation time and complexity of the final ensemble.